sumhungyee/tiktok-techjam/README.md

 ![Thumbnail](thumbnail.png)
 ## [Demo Video](https://www.youtube.com/watch?v=xS9flWdUzRg)
 > [!TIP]
-> In this demo, ensure that you are connected to the internet to facilitate the fast download of models.
+> In running this demo, ensure that you are connected to the internet to facilitate the fast download of models.

 ## Personal Virtual Dressing Room
 *_Problem statement: On enhancing tailored discovery on tiktok shop_*